martinondiwa/AirBnB_clone_v3/api/Readme.md

+group project by wycliffe and Martin
 RESTful API, or REST API, is a way for applications to communicate with each other using the internet.
 It's an application programming interface (API) that follows the Representational State Transfer (REST) architectural style.
 How RESTful APIs work
 Use HTTP requests to access data
 Support data types like GET, PUT, POST, and DELETE